WordPress/WordPress/wp-content/themes/twentythirteen/readme.txt

 === Twenty Thirteen ===
 Contributors: the WordPress team
 Requires at least: WordPress 3.6
-Tested up to: WordPress 4.6-trunk
+Tested up to: WordPress 4.7-trunk
-Stable tag: 1.9
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: black, brown, orange, tan, white, yellow, light, one-column, two-columns, right-sidebar, fluid-layout, responsive-layout, custom-header, custom-menu, editor-style, featured-images, microformats, post-formats, rtl-language-support, sticky-post, translation-ready, accessibility-ready
+Tags: blog, one-column, two-columns, right-sidebar, custom-header, custom-menu, editor-style, featured-images, footer-widgets, microformats, post-formats, rtl-language-support, sticky-post, translation-ready, accessibility-ready

 == Description ==
 The 2013 theme for WordPress takes us back to the blog, featuring a full range of post formats, each displayed beautifully in their own unique way.
 Design details abound, starting with a vibrant color scheme and matching header images, beautiful typography and icons, and a flexible layout that looks great on any device, big or small.